Berg0162/Tacx-Virtual-Shifting/README.md

 - **ERG_MODE**
   When Zwift sends a *Target Power* command (e.g. during a workout block in a `.zwo` file), the bridge switches into ERG mode.
-  In this mode the trainer is controlled purely by power targets: the smart Tacx is instructed to hold the requested wattage, regardless of cadence, speed, or gear.
+  In this mode the trainer is controlled purely by power targets: the Tacx Smart is instructed to hold the requested wattage, regardless of cadence, speed, or gear.

 - **SIM_MODE**
   When Zwift sends a *grade value* (`zwiftGrade`) without virtual shifting active, the bridge passes this value directly on to the trainer using the FE-C Track Resistance page.